SEO vs SEM

 SEM stands for search engine marketing, and refers to money-backed search engine marketing activities like buying PPC (pay-per-click) ads.

+The objective is to get more visibility on search engine results pages (SERPs).
 The difference is that SEO is about making your site better for search engines, while SEM is about making your paid advertisements better.

 To help illustrate this difference, here is an organic search result likely to be generated by SEO best practices.